Natchathira07/D-FLIPDLOP-NEGEDGE/README.md

-RESULTS Thus the OUTPUT of Flip Flop are verified by synthesizing and simulating the VERILOG code
+RESULTS Thus the OUTPUT of Flip Flop are verified by synthesizing and simulating the VERILOG code.